Chuba Hubbard Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Hubbard had 10 rushing yards in his only career matchup against the Saints, 28.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchup against the Saints, Hubbard notched 10 rushing yards, 28.5 fewer yards than his over/under in Sunday's game.

-- Hubbard did not have a touchdown run in that game against the Saints.
+- The Saints give up 95.9 yards per game on the ground, the NFL's fifth-ranked rush defense.

-- In terms of defending against the run, the Saints are fifth in the league, conceding 95.9 yards per game.
+- The Saints have given up 10 rushing touchdowns, sixth in the NFL.

 Recent Performances

-- Last week against the Buccaneers, Hubbard picked up nine yards on six carries.
+- In last week's matchup with the Buccaneers, Hubbard racked up nine yards on six carries.

-- Hubbard has 82 yards on 24 carries (27.3 ypg) with one rushing touchdown over his last three outings.
+- During his last three games, Hubbard has run for 82 yards on 24 carries (27.3 ypg), with one touchdown.

 Hubbard's Carolina Teammates